drbyte/User_Tracking/User-Tracking/Readme/New_Install_Readme.txt

 User Tracking (Session Limit) 50
 User Tracking (your favorite WHOIS URL) http://www.dnsstuff.com/tools/whois.ch?ip=
 User Tracking (Show Product Category when tracking product clicks) true
-User Tracking Visitors

-Check the Customers/Guests behaviour ? (each click will be recorded)

-Date Added: 09/02/2003
-Last Modified: 03/03/2003
-5- in admin/tools click on user tracking, you should see:
+6- in admin/tools click on user tracking, you should see:

 User Tracking Start:

 This tool allows for you to see the click patterns of the users through your site, organized by sessions.
-This data can be very valuable to those looking for how to improve your site by watching how customers actually use it.
+This data can be very valuable to those looking for ways/areas to improve your site by watching how customers actually use it.
 You can surf back and forth through the days by using the link below.
-SELECT VIEW: Back to Feb 15, 2007

-Now displaying the latest 50 sessions of this 24 hour period.
-You can also purge all records past the last 72 hours of data.

-Delete all info from IP-Address your IP purge all records
+7- troubleshooting:
+7-1- first check again if all files are correctly located in the zen directories.
+7-2- go to phpmyadmin, in table, configuration, delete all values related to user tracker, in table configuration-group, delete the table user tracking
+7-3- try install sql package with alternative method (if the first time was phpmyadmin, so this time do with zen admin add sql patch tools)
+7-4- check again if you have added one modification to both files, tpl.footer.php and footer.php 7-5- still problem, take a look at forum and submit your question.